 High in Fiber

 One of the main reasons psyllium fiber is so beneficial for your health is that it is fiber-rich, Cathy Holligan, certified holistic health coach and founder of Intentioned Wellness, explains.
-“It is a significant source of fiber at seven grams per tablespoon, which is 25% of your daily value,” she points out.

 It Can Aid in Digestion

 Psyllium is considered to have "prebiotic potential," which means that it encourages good bacteria growth in your gut.
 It is also high in fiber, making it a helpful digestion tool.

 Because it is a prebiotic and good bacteria is essential in boosting your immunity, it can help your body reduce inflammation, fight off infection, and encourage healthy cell and tissue growth.